ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 log, certain observations may be made about an anonymous client or general user behavior depending on how proofs are fetched.
-For example, if a client fetched all outstanding proofs at once, a log would know that SCTs or STHs recieved around the same time are more likely to come from a particular client.
+For example, if a client fetched all outstanding proofs at once, a log would know that SCTs or STHs received around the same time are more likely to come from a particular client.
 This could potentially go so far as correlation of activity at different times to a single client.
 In aggregate the data could reveal what sites are commonly